What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Quality Control in Data Annotation

-Shaip ensures top-notch quality through multiple stages of quality control to ensure quality in data annotation.
+Shaip ensures top-notch quality through multiple stages of quality control to ensure quality in data annotation projects.

 - Initial Training: Annotators are thoroughly trained on project-specific guidelines.